GobySoft/goby3/src/doc/markdown/doc100_acomms.md

 Model that gives the sequence for sending a message with goby-acomms (using the :

 ![](../images/goby-acomms-send-message-sequence.png)
 \image latex goby-acomms-send-message-sequence.eps "UML model that gives the sequence of calls required in sending a message using goby-acomms.
 The WHOI Micro-Modem is used as example firmware but the specific modemdriver-firmware interaction will depend on the acoustic modem used." width=\textwidth

 Model that shows the commands needed to start and keep goby-acomms running:

 ![](../images/goby-acomms-background-sequence.png)

-\image latex goby-acomms-background-sequence.eps "UML model that illustrates the set of commands needed to start up goby-acomms and keep it running." width=\textwidth
+\image latex goby-acomms-send-message-sequence.eps "UML model that gives the sequence of calls required in sending a message using goby-acomms.
+The WHOI Micro-Modem is used as example firmware but the specific modemdriver-firmware interaction will depend on the acoustic modem used." width=\textwidth